aclarkData/jekyll-now/_posts/2017-02-19-market-thoughts.md

 This pick barely made the list, but is worth mentioning.
 Panera has led the fast casual trend since it opened, and continues to be a trend setter.
 Recently switching to completely non-hormone meat and other natural ingredients, it should do very well going forward.
 They are priced very competitively at the moment, actually, and even though they are in a brutal industry, I’m confident in their ability to stay ahead of the pack.

-Hopefully these suggestions help you get started on your investing journey.
-If you made me rank these investments, I would say Amazon, physical gold, Berkshire, Google and then Panera in a distance fifth.

 Andrew